uncms-dev/uncms/docs/media-app.md

 The default `FileAdmin` adds a nice grid view, with a thumbnail preview, falling back to an appropriate icon for the file type if the file is not an image.
 You can disable the grid view with the `MEDIA_LIST_GRID_VIEW` [configuration option](configuration.md).

-For images, there is an in-browser image editor that gives quick access to common image operations such as cropping and rotating.

 The admin will show a list of all the places where an object is used in a "Usage" fieldset, with links (where possible) to their admin URLs.
 It's smart enough to know about usage within inlines, both those registered to normal models and as inlines on [content models](pages-app.md).